The web's mother lode of free irrigation information!

 If you're not an irrigation professional you're probably asking what do you do with these tools and how do you do it?
 Good questions!
 Here's what you can do with them:

 - Test valve wires.
-The TechTool Pro48 can be used to determine if the wires between the controller and the valve are shorted or broken.
+The Armada Pro48 can be used to determine if the wires between the controller and the valve are shorted or broken.
 Connect the Pro48 to the wires at the irrigation controller.
 The Pro48 will indicate if the wires are good, shorted out, or if the circuit is open.
 If the circuit is open, the Pro48 can then be used to test the solenoid and determine if the problem was a broken wire or bad solenoid.

 - Activate a valve solenoid.
-The TechTool Pro48 can be attached to a solenoid valve and used to activate the solenoid.
+The Armada Pro48 can be attached to a solenoid valve and used to activate the solenoid.
 This allows you to turn on the solenoid valve without using the controller.

 - Test a valve solenoid.
-When the solenoid is activated by the TechTool Pro48 a light on the Pro48 will also tell you if the solenoid is good.
+When the solenoid is activated by the Armada Pro48 a light on the Pro48 will also tell you if the solenoid is good.
 If the Pro48 indicates a short or an open circuit, the solenoid is bad.
 If the Pro48 indicates the solenoid is good, but the valve did not open it, that means the solenoid plunger is stuck or there is a non-solenoid problem inside the valve.

 - Locate a solenoid valve.
-The TechTool Pro48 can be used to find some solenoid valves.
+The Armada Pro48 can be used to find some solenoid valves.
 It does this by "chattering the solenoid" on the valve.
 Chattering means it turns the valve solenoid on and off at about one second intervals.
 Each time the solenoid is activated it makes a clicking noise.
 So when chattered, the valve makes a clicking noise.
 Listening for this chattering noise can help you find the valve.
 You simply hook the Pro48 up to the valves wires, turn it on chatter mode, and listen for the valve chattering.
 It is important to note that there are some limitations to this feature.
 Chattering will not work if the valve solenoid is broken or if the wires to the valve are broken.
 Different valve models make different levels of noise when you turn them on and off.
 Some models are very quiet, while others could wake the dead.
 The usefulness of this feature is directly related to how loud the valve is.
 If the valve is installed above ground or is in a underground box you can usually hear it chattering.
 If the valve is buried under a few inches of dirt you will probably NOT be able to hear it.

 Testing the Units: